Donald Trump Could Resign If He Gets A Deal To Avoid Prison Time, His Former Ghostwriter Predicts

 The president is now facing an impeachment inquiry after a whistleblower complaint claiming that he took significant measures to pressure Ukraine into investigating the business dealings of Hunter Biden, son of former Vice President Joe Biden.
 Amid this scandal, a former ghostwriter for Trump has given his prediction on how it will all end.

-Tony Schwartz, the author of Trump’s best-selling book The Art of the Deal, has turned into one of the president’s harshest critics and had frequently predicted that he will leave office in disgrace.
+Tony Schwartz, the author of Trump’s best-selling book, The Art of the Deal, has turned into one of the president’s harshest critics and had frequently predicted that he will leave office in disgrace.
 On Friday, amid a fast-evolving scandal related to Trump’s attempts to pressure Ukraine into digging up dirt on a political opponent, Schwartz took to Twitter to predict that Trump will resign his office.

 “Like all bullies, Trump is a coward.
 If he believes he can get a deal to avoid prison, I do think he could resign,” Schwartz wrote.
 “He is facing a grim future and the rats are close to abandoning the sinking ship.”